The Hub’s mission is to help independent life-long learners have the best of both worlds: customization and community.

 Facilitators can gauge whether the micro-academy is meeting its goals by observing—e.g., is Isabel asking more complex questions and stepping up to take on greater responsibilities over time, and does she seem happy to be here?
 We ask participants and parents for feedback too.
 But some of the best indicators that we’re doing our job are when children are sad to see a term end (many tears have been shed during final closing circles) and are eager to return, and when parents enthusiastically recommend the program to others.

 The Hub’s pivot to an online space has offered a number of advantages, such as greater flexibility, lower geographical barriers to participation (which also expand participants’ horizons, because they get to hear about and sometimes view other locales), and lower expenses (those savings are passed on to families and facilitators).
-So we’re continuing down this path, while also remaining open to supporting others who might be interested in launching other types of hubs (physical, virtual or hybrid) tailored to their community’s needs.
+So we’re continuing down this path.

-Over the coming year, we’ll be introducing a new set of à-la-carte programs, including a one-day-a-week “nano-academy,” which will be a streamlined version of our showcase program.
-Meanwhile, the original micro-academy cohort has aged up with the participants and now caters to younger teens, and a new tween cohort was launched in fall 2023.
-This has marked our first step toward replicating the micro-academy model, also in an organic and highly decentralized way—a parent whose older child had been attending the micro-academy for several years offered to assist with setting up a new cohort, so that her younger child could have the same experience.
+The original micro-academy cohort has aged up with the participants and now caters to younger teens, and a new tween cohort was launched in fall 2023.
+This marked our first step toward replicating the micro-academy model, also in an organic and highly decentralized way—a parent whose older child had been attending the micro-academy for several years wanted her younger child to have the same experience.

-We expect cohorts (some of which might opt to primarily meet in person) to interact to some degree, so that everyone will still have a “homeroom” group, while gaining access to more facilitators, young people, and breakout room options.
-The details will be decided by those on the front lines, ideally continuing to employ an “agile” approach—researching, identifying and trialing the most promising ideas, then observing, soliciting feedback, iterating and refining.
-More generally, the point parents and facilitation teams will have a lot of leeway to shape each cohort’s experience and make it as unique as their particular grouping of individuals, carrying the customization and community ethos to yet another level.
+We've continued to grow, and more cohorts are in the works for 2025.
+When practical, cohorts also interact to some degree, so that everyone has a “homeroom” group, while gaining access to more facilitators, young people, and breakout room options.
+The details are decided by those on the front lines, continuing to employ an “agile” approach—researching, identifying and trialing the most promising ideas, then observing, soliciting feedback, iterating and refining.

-(Note: If you'd like to discuss how you might be able to support The Hub's expansion efforts, or are interested in possibly setting up a new cohort, please get in touch.)
+(Note: If you'd like to discuss how you might be able to support The Hub's expansion efforts, please get in touch.)